0atman/noboilerplate/scripts/13-rust-is-boring.md

 - That software must be built with unknowable layers of abstraction
 - Scaling horizontally is the best way to solve your problems
-- Most bugs can only be caught in production.
+- Syntax is your enemy.
 - Low-level speed and high-level ergonomics are mutually exclusive
 - If you don't use yaml and javascript to solve your problems, you will have to use xml and java.

 ---

-## I Am Tired of Accepting Things I Cannot Change
+# I Am Tired of Accepting Things I Cannot Change

-I am now changing things I cannot accept
+I am now changing the things I cannot accept

 notes: